News & Reviews

 The countries of Europe did not have any awareness of instinctive inter group behavior when all of those refugees began coming to each setting, and the leaders in each of those countries decided to deal with all of those issues ideologically and politically and not with any sense of the inevitable inter group issues they would inevitably create when they became multi ethnic cities and countries and would have to deal with the entire package of inter group instincts in all of those settings.

-The leaders of those original countries did not deliberately decided to refuse to see what was happening and they did not respond strategically to both shut off the disruptive ethnic cleansing in North Africa where it was being done or to do anything in an effective way to better assimilate their new immigrants who all had their own inter group instincts deeply activated by the situation in extremely predictable ways.
+The leaders of those original countries did not deliberately decide to refuse to see what was happening and they did not respond strategically to both shut off the disruptive ethnic cleansing in North Africa where it was being done or to do anything in an effective way to better assimilate their new immigrants who all had their own inter group instincts deeply activated by the situation in extremely predictable ways.

 Ethnic cleansing in Syria is, all by itself, triggering extremely predictable and negative ethnic conflict in all of the places where the people from the exiled Syrian tribes are trying to live.
 Those old European countries and their leaders have been too focused in very innocent but dangerously dysfunctional ways on ideological political correctness to recognize the reality of tribal identities, and to develop approaches that can create inter group Peace in those settings.

 We need to recognize and understand the reality of that new world for all of those nations.
 The people who govern every one of those settings all need to recognize the power of Us/Them instincts to deeply damage their countries, and should react accordingly to their new reality rather than pretending that it does not exist.